reimagined/resolve/docs/introduction.md

 ### Domain Driven Design

-Domain aggregate is a business model unit.
-Business logic is mostly in command handlers for the aggregate.
+A domain aggregate is a business model unit.
+Business logic is defined primarily in aggregate command handlers.

 ### Event Sourcing